ridhimaadawar/DSA-practice-python/README.md

-# LEetcode Practice in Python 🐍
+# Leetcode Practice in Python 🐍

 This repository contains my Python solutions for **LeetCode Data Structures & Algorithms problems**.
 I'm using this space to build confidence, improve problem-solving skills, and stay consistent with my placement prep.